aetperf/aetperf.github.io/_posts/2025-10-13-Performance-Analysis-of-Parallel-Data-Replication-Between-Two-PostgreSQL-18-Instances-on-OVH.md

 These PostgreSQL 18 enhancements provide measurable I/O efficiency improvements, but the fundamental architectural limitation of concurrent writes to a single table persists.

----

 ## Future Work: PostgreSQL Instrumentation Analysis

-While this analysis relied on system-level metrics (CPU, disk, network via `sar`, `iostat`, `pidstat`), a follow-up study will use PostgreSQL's internal instrumentation to definitively identify bottlenecks at the database engine level.
-This will provide direct evidence of lock contention and wait events rather than inferring them from system CPU percentages.
+While this analysis relied on system-level metrics, a follow-up study will use PostgreSQL's internal instrumentation to provide direct evidence of lock contention and wait events.
+This will validate the hypotheses presented in this analysis using database engine-level metrics.

-**Planned Instrumentation:**

-- **`pg_stat_activity` sampling**: Capture every 1 second during tests to track process states (`state`, `wait_event_type`, `wait_event`) in real-time
-- **Wait event analysis**: Log and aggregate wait events to quantify time spent in different wait states (Lock, LWLock, BufferPin, IO, etc.)
-- **`pg_stat_io` statistics**: Monitor I/O operations at the PostgreSQL level (shared buffer hits/misses, relation extension operations, FSM access patterns)
-- **`pg_stat_database` metrics**: Track transaction commits, buffer operations, and temporary file usage across parallelism degrees
-- **`pg_locks` monitoring**: Capture actual lock acquisition and contention events to identify specific lock types (relation extension, buffer content, etc.)

-This instrumentation will validate the lock contention hypothesis presented in this analysis and provide quantitative breakdowns of where PostgreSQL processes spend their time.
-The results will be the subject of a future blog post.

 ---